Board chief reassures staff after Deutsche Bank CEO switch

 Achleitner stressed that incoming CEO Cryan was a seasoned professional, a German-speaker, and that he was not associated with any of the activities that has seen Deutsche become the target of heavy fines and burdensome investigations.

-“Any criticism leveled at their leadership cannot be allowed to overshadow their substantial, decades-long contributions to our bank,” he said.

-Reporting by Alex Smith, writing by Thomas Atkins; editing by Anna Willard
+“Any criticism levelled at their leadership cannot be allowed to overshadow their substantial, decades-long contributions to our bank,” he said.
+(Reporting by Alex Smith, writing by Thomas Atkins; editing by Anna Willard)